 Random projections are becoming quite popular when dealing with high dimensional data, as a way to overcome the well known \textit{curse of the dimensionality}.
 The main idea behind is to reduce the dimension, and characterize the original distribution of the multidimensional data by the distribution of the randomly projected univariate data.\\

-In the goodness--of--fit field, this is specially interesting, as the test procedures tend to become less efficient, less powerful, when the dimension of the model increases. \cite{Escanciano2006} used this technique to develop a goodness--of--fit test for multivariate regression models based on random projections.
+In the goodness-of-fit field, this is specially interesting, as the test procedures tend to become less efficient, less powerful, when the dimension of the model increases. \cite{Escanciano2006} used this technique to develop a goodness-of-fit test for multivariate regression models based on random projections.
 According to his simulation study, the test has an excellent power performance and has the best empirical power for most situations when comparing to their competitors.\\

 In the functional framework, it is also possible to consider random projections.
-Usually, this is achieved by considering the inner product of the functional variable $\Xcal$ of $\Hbb$ and a suitable family of projectors, i.e. random functions $\gamma$ in $\Hbb$.
-For example, using with this approach \cite{Cuesta-Albertos2007} developed some goodness--of--fit tests for parametric families of functional distributions, which includes goodness--of--fit tests for Gaussianity and for the Black--Scholes model.\\
+Usually, this is achieved by considering the inner product of the functional variable $\Xcal$ of $\Hbb$ and a suitable family of projectors, \textit{i.e.} random functions $\gamma$ in $\Hbb$.
+For example, using with this approach \cite{Cuesta-Albertos2007} developed some goodness-of-fit tests for parametric families of functional distributions, which includes goodness-of-fit tests for Gaussianity and for the Black--Scholes model.\\

 A very interesting result on projections can be found in \cite{Patilea2012}.
 In their paper, the authors provide a characterization of the conditional expectation of a scalar variable $Y$ with respect to a functional variable $\Xcal$ given in terms of the conditional expectation of $Y$ with respect to the projected $\Xcal$.
 The result is stated here in the following lemma.